sciZer0/7/v/README.md

 Plus, any Validator being in the list, just trying to do something wrong, will be punished by slashing its stake.

-Technically, even 3 honest nodes (Validators) are enough for the Solana blockchain to function normally, maintaining the bandwidth of over 50,000 TPS.
+Technically, even 3 honest nodes (Validators) are enough for the Solana blockchain to function normally, incliding to maintain its normal bandwidth of over 50,000 TPS.

 Idea/Hypothesis